simonjstanford/wpf-notes/Styles & Templates/Styles & Trigger Properties.md

 </Style >
 ```

-There's also `MultiTrigger` and MultiDataTrigger where all properties have to be true.
+There's also `MultiTrigger` and `MultiDataTrigger` where all properties have to be true.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDIxNjQyOTJdfQ==
+eyJoaXN0b3J5IjpbMTQ0ODM4MjIxNF19
 -->